yn4bioinfo/HSD-analysis-pipeline/scripts/README.md

 ### BLAST result format

-The `--blast_result` file is expected to be a tabular BLAST output without a header.
+The `--blast_result` file is expected to be a tabular BLAST output (BLASTN -outfmt 6), without a header.

 The expected columns are: